Pattern Division Random Access (PDRA) for M2M Communications with Massive MIMO Systems: Numerical Results

 \subsubsection{Success Probability Under A More Realistic Channel Model}

 We consider a ULA at the BS modeled with the correlation $\rho=0.7$ between adjacent antennas.
 As expected, the success probability of both schemes degrade under the spatially correlated Rayleigh fading channel due to the channel spatial correlations among antennas as shown in Figs. \ref{fig-60} and \ref{fig-6} [c.f.
 Fig. \ref{fig-3}].
 The performance degradation is lessened for BS with more antennas since the effect of channel spatial correlations can be mitigated in that case.
-Figs. \ref{fig-60} an \ref{fig-6} also illustrate that the proposed PDRA achieves similar performance gains over the conventional one as those of the uncorrelated channel models in Fig. \ref{fig-3}.
+Figs. \ref{fig-60} and \ref{fig-6} also illustrate that the proposed PDRA achieves similar performance gains over the conventional one as those of the uncorrelated channel models in Fig. \ref{fig-3}.

 \begin{rem} For the sake of analytical tractability, we utilize the MF as the channel estimation and data detection method in this work.
 It is anticipated that greater performance gain can be realized via more advanced channel estimation and data detection methods, such as the linear minimum-mean-squared-error (LMMSE) based approach.
 The purpose of this work is to shed new light on potential directions of the pilot design for RA in massive MIMO systems, rather than on the not-so-prominent-performance-gain of the PDRA with the simple \emph{MF} receiver.
 The developments in this work are first geared toward insights and then toward generality.
+We note that the proposed pattern-domain approach is not limited to the code-domain (exemplified by the superposition of ZC sequences) but can be extended to other orthogonal physical resources, such as time and frequency, by superimposing orthogonal building blocks in these domains (e.g., different time slots or subcarriers) to create a large set of patterns.
 We hope that the pattern-domain based approach may provide further impetus for innovative pilot designs for massive connectivity.

 \end{rem}